3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 **YOU DO**

-1. Create the initial structure of the page
+1. Create the initial structure of the page, that will be about our post WDI plans.
     - `cd ~/Desktop/ga`
     - `mkdir html-css-intro`
     - `cd` into the folder - `cd html-css-intro`